+

 Revenue: $205,405,498

-Plot Keyword: vietnam war, central intelligence agency (cia), assassination, usa president, government, politics, homophobia, texas, new orleans, louisiana, investigation, john f. kennedy, historical figure, president, conspiracy, district attorney, death, john f. kennedy assassination, taunting, assassination of president, speculative, usa history, shocking, 1960s, somber, courtroom drama, suspicious, legal thriller, jacqueline kennedy, ambiguous, antagonistic, defiant
+Plot Keyword: vietnam war, central intelligence agency (cia), assassination, usa president, government, politics, homophobia, texas, new orleans, louisiana, investigation, john f. kennedy, historical figure, president, conspiracy, district attorney, death, john f. kennedy assassination, taunting, assassination of president, speculative, usa history, shocking, 1960s, somber, courtroom drama, suspicious, legal thriller, jacqueline kennedy, america, ambiguous, antagonistic, defiant

 Kevin Costner